Uberspace/lab/source/guide_synapse.rst

 Generate standard config
 ------------------------

-generate a config file ``~/synapse/homeserver.yaml`` and replace my.domain.name with the real domain you want your matrix username to end in.
+Generate a config file ``~/synapse/homeserver.yaml`` and replace my.domain.name with the real domain you want your matrix username to end in.

 .. code-block:: console